ooz/blog/2020/on-software-minimalism.md

 Spending less time with software frees you up to spend more time outside, off the computer, with friends and family.
 Or to focus on the business side of things.
 Shell one-liners and clever single-file programs may be one approach, but for plenty of people the use of *standard software* is exactly that:

 * The majority of people use it
-* The majority of people has good-enough understanding of its benefits and constraints
+* The majority of people has good-enough understanding of its benefits and constraints ("mental model")
 * Someone else develops, maintains and supports it

 Standard software is not necessarily user-facing software, but also common software libraries, frameworks, programming languages, open-source or industry standards.